mkhuda/agent-ps/README.md

 ### The detail panel

-Enter on a live session opens everything known about it, grouped in the order the questions arrive: what the session is, what it is doing to the machine, what it has cost, and the command line last, since it is long and rarely the question.
+Enter on a live session opens everything known about it, in four groups: what the session is, what it is doing to the machine, what it has cost, and the command line.

 <img src="https://raw.githubusercontent.com/mkhuda/agent-ps/main/images/agent-ps-detail.jpg" width="620"
      alt="The detail panel for a Claude Code session, in four groups.
 Session: agent, id, status, model, title and directory.
 Process: pid with its parent, uptime, and time since the last turn.
 Usage: cpu, memory, and a 41M disk total broken into 28M of transcript, 11M of subagent logs and 2M of file history.
 Command: the command line that started it.">

-The disk total is broken down, because the number on its own is not something you can act on.
-Forty megabytes of transcript and forty of file history call for different answers, and until you can see which it is there is nothing to decide.
+The disk total is broken down by what is holding it, since transcript and file history call for different answers.

-Where the agent counts tokens, they are here too.
-Hermes and OpenCode report cost, Copilot reports the credits a turn spent:
+Tokens and cost are here too, and Copilot reports the credits a turn spent:

 ```
     provider  opencode-free